uptrace/bun-docs/docs/guide/golang-orm.md

 ---
+title: Golang ORM for PostgreSQL and MySQL
-title: Golang ORM for database/sql
+description: Bun is a Golang ORM for PostgreSQL and MySQL that is based on database/sql APIs.
 keywords:
   - golang orm
   - go orm
-  - orm golang
+  - golang database orm
-  - orm go
+  - golang orm mysql
-  - golang database sql
+  - golang orm postgresql
 ---

-# Golang database/sql ORM
+# Golang ORM for PostgreSQL and MySQL

+Bun is a SQL-first ORM (Object-Relational Mapping) library for Go that supports PostgreSQL, MySQL, MSSQL, and SQLite.
+It aims to provide a simple and efficient way to work with databases while utilizing Go's type safety and reducing boilerplate code.

 ![Golang ORM](/bun/cover.png)